 Ipswich artist Arthur Wesley Dow (1857 – 1922) was one of the town's most famous residents.
 View his paintings, ink prints,and a slideshow of over 200 cyanographs.

 Photos of Market St. from the present day back to the early days of photography.
-A few of the buildings are still standing.

 Before the settlement of Ipswich was begun in 1633 by John Winthrop, William Jeffrey, who had come over in 1623, had purchased from the Indians a title to the glacial drumlin which bears his name.
 By 1639 the whole tract was set apart as a common pasture by the new town, and in 1666 the General Court gave Jeffrey five hundred acres of land elsewhere.
 After the early eighteenth century, the Necks remained as the only common lands retained by the Commoners.